Google leads U.S. business push to preserve work permits for H-1B spouses

 Save Jobs USA, a group of IT workers who say they lost jobs to visa workers, filed the lawsuit in 2015.
 It was delayed as President Donald Trump's administration considered rescinding the H-4 work rule.
 But the axe never came, and both the plaintiffs and President Joe Biden's administration now are seeking summary judgment.

-After hearing employees’ concerns about the uncertainty of the work program, attorneys for Google contacted trade bodies including the Information Technology Industry Council and together recruited Amazon.com Inc, Microsoft Corp, Pinterest Inc, the U.S. Chamber of Commerce and other organizations to sign onto the filing, two sources familiar with the discussions said.
+After hearing employees' concerns about the uncertainty of the work program, attorneys for Google contacted trade bodies including the Information Technology Industry Council and together recruited Amazon.com Inc (AMZN.O), Microsoft Corp (MSFT.O), Pinterest Inc (PINS.N), the U.S. Chamber of Commerce and other organizations to sign onto the filing, two sources familiar with the discussions said.

 A smaller group of businesses including Google last month filed an amicus brief supporting a separate case that seeks an order pushing the government to speed its processing of the work permits.